Ah, there’s nothing like a full-bodied stench in selecting a wine.

 I think the last word you want associated with wine is “stench.”

-Dave's Not Here, Man about 1 month ago
+Dave's Not Here, Man 3 months ago

 So that’s what these two have in common: neither of them can cook/make anything remotely edible.